dpetzold/terraform-django-ecs/README.rst

 ecs
-  Builds the ECS cluster with 2 micro instances and uWSGI and Celery task definitions and the nesscary security groups and IAM roles.
-Outputs the elb endpoint.
+  Builds the ECS cluster with 2 micro instances and uWSGI and Celery task definitions and the necessary security groups and IAM roles.
+Outputs the ELB endpoint.

 Prerequisites